 Please designate which you are seeking on the provided cover sheet (accessible on the table or here) and fill out the applicable form.
 Once completed, leave the cover sheet and form in the box provided.
 Please ensure that your contact information is clearly provided on the form, in case there are any follow up questions.

-If you need to make a payment to the City of Wilmington, please go to the Collections Division, located across Chestnut Street (305 Chestnut Street – drop box, drive thru window, or phone payments only).
+If you need to make a payment to the City of Wilmington, please visit the Billing & Collections tab for details.

 If you are here to ask about a court case, traffic ticket, or estate/special proceeding matter, you need to contact the Clerk of Court at 910-772-6600.
 The Courthouse is located at 316 Princess Street.

 If you are looking for a birth certificate, marriage license, or land records, please contact the Register of Deeds at 910-798-4530.
 The Register of Deeds is located at 320 Chestnut Street.

 For ROW construction permits, the submission of permit applications shall be made via email or mailed in.
 For a ROW permit application form and email instructions, click here.
 Please allow 24-72 hours to process.
 For an appointment to discuss Right-of-Way permitting, please call: 910-341-5899 or 910-341-5890.
 Major emergencies shall call 911.

 For engineering and stormwater plan review, customers are encouraged to utilize on-line applications and the drop-off table.
 Submittals and resubmittals shall be made electronically per the TRC Site Plan Review process.
 Permit information, forms and staff contacts are available on the Plan Review Webpage.
 If you would like to schedule an appointment to discuss a project or have questions about the permit process, please call 910-341-5856.